lee-lindley/html_email/README.md

 to use anything from the submodule.
 None is required except for the type *arr_varchar2_udt* which is easy enough to replace.
 If you already have a 'TABLE OF VARCHAR2(4000)' object deployed, look in the install script for the define of *array_varchar2_type*.
-Comment out any installs you do not need.
+Set the variables to FALSE for any components you do not want.